lixingqiancs/slurm_jobs_threads/README.md

 ## Version 1.0

 ## Features
-- Read Makefile and submit parallel multi-threads jobs to Sun Grid Engine (SGE).
+- Read Makefile and submit parallel multi-threads jobs to SLURM （Simple Linux Utility for Resource Management）.
 - If user qdel a job in 'qw' state, a period of time(TIMEOUT) later the program will stop.
-- Jobs will be submitted in -pe smp(PE), and log directory will be 'log_SGE'(LOG_DIR).
+- Jobs will be submitted in -pe smp(PE), and log directory will be 'log_SLURM'(LOG_DIR).
-- Logs will be append to file log_SGE.out.
+- Logs will be append to file log_Slurm.out.
 - Specifal comment in the 'target: dependence' line, #-@ INT, will be the threads (INT).
 - No comment (#...) is allowed in command line.
 - Send notification to telegram